-Arthropods were found to be by far the most commonly detected prey group in both sub-colonie located within the Paparoa National Park (NP), followed by octopodids and pencil squidss.
-However, in NP, cephalopods were more common and produced more reads than Actinopterygii fish, while in PL, these two groups had the same occurrence and Actinopterygii fish produced more reads than cephalopods.In contrast, in the Private Land (PL), merluccids were the most common group of prey, followed by talitrids and pencil squids.
+Arthropods (talitrids) were found to be by far the most commonly detected prey group in the sub-colony located within the Paparoa National Park (NP), followed by octopodids and pencil squids.
+In contrast, in the Private Land (PL), merluccids were the most common group of prey, followed by talitrids and pencil squids.

-Thirteen Eleven OTUs (10 species and 1 family) species of Actinopteriigy were identified in samples collected in the PL (10 identified at species level and 1 at family level), while nine OTUsidentified at species level and 2 at family levelwere found in the NP.
-Cutlassfish (family Trichiuridae) were the most common prey within NP, followed by Hoki, Southern hake and Cocky gunard and fish from the Trichiuridae family were the most common fish detected in NP samples, followed by Cocky gunard.
-In PL samples, however, Hoki was also the most common fish item taxa, followed, in this case, by Southern hake and Cocky gunard and Southern hake (Table 2).
+Eleven OTUs of Actinopteriigy were identified in samples collected in the PL (10 identified at species level and 1 at family level), while 17 OTUs (15 identified at species level and 2 at family level) were found in the NP.
+Cutlassfish (family Trichiuridae) were the most common prey within NP, followed by Hoki, Southern hake and Cocky gurnard.
+In PL samples, however, Hoki was the most common fish item taxa, followed, in this case, by Cocky gurnard and Southern hake (Table 2).

-With regards to cephalopods, Common Octopuses pencil squids were the most common group followed by octopodidspencil squids in NP, and both were present in the same number of samples in PL .
-However, these values did not differ as much as in the case of seasonal variationIn terms of read abundance, pencil squids were slightly more abundant than Common Octopuses in NP and the same pattern is shown in PL.
+With regards to cephalopods, Common Octopuses were the most common group followed by pencil squids in NP, and both were present in the same number of samples in PL .
+In terms of read abundance, pencil squids were slightly more abundant than Common Octopuses in NP and the same pattern is shown in PL.
 (Table 2; Fig.4A and B).

-In contrast to seasonal variation, no significant differences in species richness (alpha diversity) were observed in prey diversity when comparing the two sub-colonies NP (𝛂 [mean ± SE] = 0.48 ± 0.07) and PL (𝛂 [mean ± SE] = 0.58 ± 0.07) (Fig.5).
+In contrast to seasonal variation, no significant differences in species richness (alpha diversity) were observed in prey diversity when comparing the two sub-colonies NP (𝛂 [mean ± SE] = 0.31 ± 0.05) and PL (𝛂 [mean ± SE] = 0.28 ± 0.04) (Fig.5).

 Figure 4.
-Geographical variations at family level among between the two sub-colonies: the Paparoa National Park (NP) and the private land (PL), according to two biodiversity metrics: A) Frequency of Occurrence (FOO) and B) Relative Read Abundance (RRA).
+Geographical variations at family level between the two sub-colonies: the Paparoa National Park (NP) and the private land (PL), according to two biodiversity metrics: A) Relative Read Abundance (RRA) and B) Frequency of Occurrence (FOO).
 Taxa with less than 1% of FOO or RRA were not included in the plots.

 Figure 5.
 A) Seasonal and B) geographical differences in prey items according to alpha diversity measures.